-- i.
-The quarrying of sand shall be prohibited within up to a distance of 1 kilometre (1 km) from major bridges and highways on both sides, or five times (5x) of the span (x) of a bridge/public civil structure (including water intake points) on up-stream side and telephoes (10x) the span of such bridge on down-stream side, subjected to a minimum of 250 meters on the upstream side and 500 meters on the downstream side. - ii.
-No quarrying shall be permitted within 50 (fifty) meters of any public place i.e. cremation.
+i.
+The quarrying of sand shall be prohibited within up to a distance of 1 kilometre (1 km) from major bridges and highways on both sides, or five times (5x) of the span (x) of a bridge/public civil structure (including water intake points) on up-stream side and ten times (10x) the span of such bridge on down-stream side, subjected to a minimum of 250 meters on the upstream side and 500 meters on the downstream side.

-Ghat or any religious place etc. - No quarrying shall be allowed to be extracted where erosion may occur, such as at the concave bank.
+No quarrying shall be permitted within 50 (fifty) meters of any public process.
+Ghat or any religious place etc.

+No quarrying shall be allowed to be extracted where erosion concave bank.